karenpayneoregon/karenpayneoregon.github.io/index.md

 # Karen Payne code samples
-A list of various code samples on GitHub to learn from for C#, VB.NET
+A list of various code samples on GitHub to learn from for C#, VB.NET.
+This list is expanded as new repositories are added.

 # C# Entity Framework code samples